hpcc-systems/HPCC-Platform/testing/regress/README.rst

 |
 |       optional arguments:
 |        -h, --help               show this help message and exit
+|        --config [CONFIG]        config file to use.
+Default: ecl-test.json.
+|        --loglevel [{info,debug}]
+|                                 set the log level.
+Use debug for more detailed logfile.
+|        --suiteDir [SUITEDIR], -s [SUITEDIR]
+|                                 suiteDir to use.
+Default value is the current directory and it can handle relative path.
+|        --timeout [TIMEOUT]      timeout for query execution in sec.
+Use -1 to disable timeout.
+Default value defined in ecl-test.json config file (see: 9.)
+|        --keyDir [KEYDIR], -k [KEYDIR]
+|                                 key file directory to compare test output.
+Default value defined in regress.json config file.
+|        --ignoreResult, -i       completely ignore the result.
+|        -X name1=value1[,name2=value2...]
+|                                 sets the stored input value (stored('name')).
+|        -f optionA=valueA[,optionB=valueB...]
+|                                 set an ECL option (equivalent to #option).
+|        --pq threadNumber        parallel query execution with threadNumber threads.
+(If threadNumber is '-1' on a single node system then threadNumber = numberOfLocalCore * 2)
+|        --dynamic source=cluster_list|all
+|                                 execute ECL query through a generated stub with source cluster(s).
+|        --runclass class[,class,...], -r class[,class,...]
+|                                 run subclass(es) of the suite.
+Default value is 'all'
+|        --excludeclass class[,class,...], -e class[,class,...]
+|                                 exclude subclass(es) of the suite.
+Default value is 'none'
 |        --target [target_cluster_list | all], -t [target_cluster_list | all]
-|                                 run the query on target cluster(s).
-If target = 'all' then run query on all clusters.
-If undefined the config 'defaultTargetClusters' value will be used.
+|                                 run the setup on target cluster(s).
+If target = 'all' then run setup on all clusters.
+If undefined the config 'defaultSetupClusters' value will be used.
 |        --publish, -p            publish compiled query instead of run.
-|        --pq threadNumber        parallel query execution for multiple test cases specified in CLI with threadNumber threads.
-(If threadNumber is '-1' on a single node system then threadNumber = numberOfLocalCore * 2 )
 |

 Steps to run Regression Suite